Did you see those floral trousers on Jeanne Damas’ Instagram?

 The Gino trousers are available on Rouje.com for $150 USD.

-Now and then Rouje pieces get listed on The Real Real, where you can save money and the environment by buying it secondhand.
+This is an older style, but luckily, older Rouje pieces sometimes get listed on the Real Real, where you can save money and the environment by buying it secondhand.
 You also get $25 off your first purchase.